ghassanmas/faraj.io/study_notes/probability.md

 TODO:
 ---------

+On last note on indepeance.
+If we have three sets A, B, and C

+As an axiom **A^B cannot be 0**, or in other world if both share no events in common, then by definition, if A occured, there is higher priority event B occuars OR it could be that **A and B are exclusive of each other**, which by common sense conflict with *knowing A doesn't reveal anything about B*,

+Another important point, is that, for A, B to be independt, it's by necessaity knowing B, reveal nothing about A **OR** _reveal as much info relative to what we don't know_ as we started.

+Assuming event B depends on sequence of small events, while approaching B, P(A), might have fluctuated, nonetheless, it setlled to same P(A) we started with as soon as B occured.
+AND it should to.

+Q: Followiong example on paper, get with expirmenet where |A^B| > 1 given the paper example was 1, and we know it cannot be 0.

+Paper example:

+Assuming we have box of balls of three colors are with equal distrubtion. red, black, and yellow:

+Expirment: we take 4 balls in sequence (i=1,2,3,4) For 3^4 times or 81

+ **Assuming equal distribution of the 81**

+Sets/Events are:

+ A { ball is red when i is even}    9/81 =  1/9
+ B { ball is black when i is odd}   9/81 =  1/9
+ C { ball is green when i is even}  9/81 =  1/9

+A^B = How many time of the 81, we get a sequence where it  {black, red , black, red}, is 1= or 1/81 = 1/9 * 1/9 thus A and B are indepent.

+Though when B occured, by neccesaity one of the 9 cases of _9/81 occured, but it's same ratio as 1/9_ e.g  `8 / 72 = 1 / 9 = 9 /82`

+Which sums it up as okay, we got one case of the A's but still we are left left with same ratio of A complement.

+______________________
 Revisist defintion below, as A|B or A^B, if A are independent or are not. if A^B = 0 always are indepenent.
 Hence in Crypto book [^3]p11, we have